St Peter’s of Eaton Square C of E Primary School

 - is in line with the expectations in the National Curriculum 2014.

 We believe that unlocking mathematical fluency is an essential life skill for all learners and is imperative to being able to reason and solve problems mathematically.
-Our aim is to develop a positive culture of deep understanding, confidence and competence in maths that produces strong, secure learning.
+Our aim is to develop a positive culture of deep understanding, competence and confidence in maths that produces strong, secure learning.

 In KS2, the curriculum is designed to prepare and equip pupils for their journey into secondary school.

-Our mastery approach to the curriculum is designed to develop children's knowledge and understanding of mathematical concepts.
-In our school, we follow the national curriculum and use White Rose and NCETM resources as a guide to support teachers with their planning and assessment.
-We have created our medium-term plans in line with the White Rose small steps, which break down teaching into small, achievable steps that develop breadth of knowledge.
-We have altered these in order to suit the needs of our children.
+The mastery approach is designed to develop children's knowledge and understanding of mathematical concepts.
+In our school, we follow the national curriculum and use White Rose and NCETM resources to guide and support teachers with their planning and assessment.
+We have created our medium-term plans in line with the White Rose small steps, which break down teaching into small, achievable steps that develop breadth of knowledge, which are altered in order to suit the needs of all children.

 All lessons begin with revision to support retrieval practice and develop long-term memory.
-Children are taught through clear modelling and have the opportunity to develop their understanding of mathematical concepts.
-The mastery approach incorporates using objects, pictures, words and numbers to help children explore and demonstrate mathematical ideas; enrich their learning experience and deepen understanding.
-Throughout each topic, discussion is a key part of teaching, with children being expected to explain their approach to a variety of questions.
-This allows for the development of deeper understanding as well as providing assessment opportunities.
+Lessons are delivered with clear modelling allowing children the opportunity to develop their understanding of mathematical concepts.
+The mastery approach incorporates use of concrete materials, pictorials, words and numbers to help children explore and demonstrate mathematical ideas, enriching their learning experience.
+Throughout each topic, discussion is a key part of teaching: children are expected to explain or justify their answers, providing evidence for their reasoning.
+This allows for deeper understanding as well as rich assessment opportunities.

-Independent learning in children’s books incorporates a question followed by a related reasoning or problem-solving challenge.
+Independent learning in children’s books is designed with varied fluency questions followed by a related reasoning or problem-solving challenge.
 This enables all children to acquire the skill, apply the skill and deepen the skill within one lesson.

 Feedback is given on children’s learning in line with our marking and feedback policy.
 Formative assessment within every lesson helps teachers to identify the children who require more support and those who are ready for a greater challenge through targeted questioning or additional activities.
 Where children require additional support, scaffolds are used to assist children further.
 These scaffolds may be in the form of returning to concrete resources and pictorial representations, or through small group work with their teacher or teaching assistant.
-For children who understand and can apply the concept securely, extension questions and investigations are used to deepen and challenge learners further within the curriculum area.
+For children who understand and can apply the concept securely, extension questions and investigations are used to challenge learners further.

-Times tables play an important part in our maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of year 4.
+Times tables play an important part in our maths learning, with children developing their fluency in rapid recall of tables up to 12 x 12 by the end of Year 4.
 While the rapid recall of times tables is being developed, children are also learning how to apply and manipulate their understanding of this to reason and solve problems.
-Children from Year 2 – Year 6 have the opportunity to consolidate and apply their times tables knowledge through utilising Times Tables Rock Stars and they are praised for this in our weekly ‘celebration’ Collective Worship.
+Children from Year 2 – Year 6 have the opportunity to consolidate and apply their times tables knowledge through utilising Times Tables Rock Stars which we celebrate and acknowledge in our weekly ‘celebration’ Collective Worship.

-A mathematical concept or skill has been mastered when a child can: show it in multiple ways, using mathematical language to explain their ideas, and independently apply the concept to new problems in unfamiliar situations.
+Indicators of when a mathematical concept or skill has been mastered is when a is able to represent problems and answers in multiple ways, use mathematical language to explain their ideas, and independently apply the concept to new problems in unfamiliar situations.